194 restore 6 minutes

 Campsite Ile de Ré > Camper tip > Motorhome prices

-Would you like to stay at the Ile de Ré la Tour des Prises campsite in a motorhome on one of its free pitches?
+Are you interested in staying at the Ile de Ré la Tour des Prises campsite in a motorhome on one of its open sites?
 Find out everything you need to know about buying a motorhome:

-When it comes to camping, two questions often come up: how much does it cost to rent a mobile home?
+When it comes to campsite visits, two questions often come up: How much does it cost to rent a mobile home?
 How much does a motorhome cost?
-This article aims to answer this second question.
-Before reading on, keep this in mind: price ranges are wide, and depend above all on the type of motorhome.
+This article aims to answer that second question.
+Before you continue reading, keep this in mind: price ranges vary widely and depend mainly on the type of motorhome.

 The type of motorhome, a determining factor